 Resources may still be used to help bring about improved outcomes and specific targets in support of the LAA without being subject to pooling arrangements.
 In these circumstances, funding will continue to be provided by the existing agency without going through the Council as the accountable body.
-These are referred to as 'aligned budgets' in terms of the LAA and will include funding streams put forward by the Central and Greater Derby Primary Care Trust.
+These are referred to as 'aligned budgets' in terms of the LAA and include many government and European funding streams.